mmalekzadeh/honest-but-curious-nets/README.md

 ```
 But before that, it will be much helpful if you:
 1. Make sure you have read the paper once :-)
-2. Open `hbcnets/constants.py` and set up the desired environent.
-There are multiple parameters there that you can play with.
+2. Open `hbcnets/constants.py` and set up the desired setting.
+There are multiple parameters that you can play with (see below).
 3. Use the arguments in `setting.py` for running your desired experiments.

 ## Experimental Setup: